 Exclusive Recommendations

-– Dine at StripSteak for a delicious American steakhouse experience with contemporary flair
+– Dine at StripSteak for an American steakhouse experience with contemporary flair

-– Sip vintage champagne whilst enjoying a treatment at the Lapis Spa
+– Sip vintage champagne while enjoying a treatment at the Lapis Spa

-– Arrange a snorkelling trip to see the wealth of marine life in the crystal clear waters
+– Arrange a snorkelling trip to see the marine life in the crystal-clear waters